rlooq/pelican_blog/content/articles/20211228_pelican_on_netlify.md

 Beautiful, great news, Mr. Ruffles.
 But then what?
 What are you going to write about?
 What is it that you have to say?

 Not sure how to answer that, Mr. Voice-in-my-head, not yet at least.
 I'll have to figure it out over the next few posts.
-But let me give you some context: I'm in my forties, no kids to worry about, no pets either.
-I got the running bug for a while, but now my back pain is killing me, so I had to stop that.
-A middle-aged man of the 21st century needs to keep his mind focused on one or two personal projects so it doesn't wander into dark territories.
-Not that I have a lot of free time, but if my day job is all there is, I might as well toast myself to oblivion watching Netflix.

-Whatever comes next in these posts, don't expect a pretty picture like the ones on Facebook.
-I'm fighting against my lazy, moody self, but it's no use hiding him.
-Also, I write in a foreign language, mind you, so please forgive my quirky turns of phrase.
-Apart from factual errors, I refuse to go back and review my posts, because if I do, I will spend weeks to polish each sentence until I like it, and then I'll change my mind.

 The world out there (on- and offline) is very much unpolished, and it doesn't make a whole lot of sense if you ask me, so what's the harmin a little more of that?